InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/create-infra-did.md

    yarn add infra-did-js
    ```

-2. Write the code as shown below to set up the basic configuration to access the InfraBlockchain DID chain using the `infra-did-js` library.
+2. Write the code as shown below to set up the basic configuration to access the Infra DID chain using the `infra-did-js` library.

    ```typescript
    import { InfraSS58, CRYPTO_INFO } from 'infra-did-js';